-• District: All students in Grades 4 through 8 who are continuously enrolled at the current district from the 45th day of the school year through the first day of testing, with no break in enrollment in the district, regardless of whether the student transferred between two or more schools within the district (including Residential Treatment Facilities and Group homes), and who have an SC READY score in the same subject area (English Language Arts and/or Mathematics) from both the current school year and the previous school year (regardless of the district at which the previous test score was obtained), are included in the calculation of the district indicator for comparison metrics or for the district report card.

-- State: All students in Grades 4 through 8 who are continuously enrolled within the state from the 45th day of the school year through the first day of testing, with no break in enrollment within the state, regardless of whether the student transferred between two or more schools within the state (including Residential Treatment Facilities and Group homes), and who have an SC READY score in the same subject area (English Language Arts and/or Mathematics) from both the current school year and the previous school year, are included in the calculation of this indicator for the state for use in comparison metrics or for the state report card. - Recently arrived Multilingual Learners (MLs) who were not initially English proficient and whose date of entry into United States schools is less than 12 months prior to their date tested for the current school year are excluded from this indicator.
+- District: All students in Grades 4 through 8 who are continuously enrolled at the current district from the 45th day of the school year through the first day of testing, with no break in enrollment in the district, regardless of whether the student transferred between two or more schools within the district (including Residential Treatment Facilities and Group homes), and who have an SC READY score in the same subject area (English Language Arts and/or Mathematics) from both the current school year and the previous school year (regardless of the district at which the previous test score was obtained), are included in the calculation of the district indicator for comparison metrics or for the district report card. - State: All students in Grades 4 through 8 who are continuously enrolled within the state from the 45th day of the school year through the first day of testing, with no break in enrollment within the state, regardless of whether the student transferred between two or more schools within the state (including Residential Treatment Facilities and Group homes), and who have an SC READY score in the same subject area (English Language Arts and/or Mathematics) from both the current school year and the previous school year, are included in the calculation of this indicator for the state for use in comparison metrics or for the state report card. - The students used to calculate ISPall who have lowest 20% of prior achievement are used to create ISPlow.
+If 20% of the students used to calculate ISPall is fewer than 20 students, then the 20 students with the lowest prior achievement are used to create ISPlow. - Recently arrived Multilingual Learners (MLs) who were not initially English proficient and whose date of entry into United States schools is less than 12 months prior to their date tested for the current school year are excluded from this indicator.